The official blog of the Lung Institute.

 - Alpha-1 antitrypsin deficiency

-If you have been diagnosed with bronchiectasis and would like to explore stem cell therapy as an alternative treatment option, contact the Lung Institute today at (800) 729-3065.
+If you have been diagnosed with bronchiectasis and would like to explore cellular therapy as an alternative treatment option, contact the Lung Institute today at (800) 729-3065.